ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 - **Optional.** Defaults to empty.
 - **Maximum 3 items.** More than 3 → `FAIL: At most 3 batteries allowed, got <N>`.
-- **`quantity` required on every battery item.** Missing → `FAIL: Battery SKU '<sku>' requires a quantity`.
+- **`quantity` required on every battery item.** Missing → `FAIL: Battery SKU '<sku>' requires a quantity (used for capacity-weighted DCA/FEOC averages)`.
 Quantity is used in capacity-weighted DCA and FEOC averages.
 - **Different SKUs allowed.** Battery roles (BatteryA, BatteryB, BatteryExpansion) are inferred from BAVL records.

 #### Identifier rules (serial_numbers, material_codes)